felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 A consistent code style makes code easier to read and understand.
 The main benefit of increased legibility and beautiful code is saving developer time.
 A consistent code style allows anyone to quickly familiarize themselves with a codebase even if it is being worked on by many people.
+A recommended read is the [clean code python].

 There are many tools/guidelines which can be used to for code style in python so a common question is which one to use.
 The reality is that most of the